-- Either a Preceptor or Resident can actually write a Field Note.
+- " Either a Preceptor or Resident can actually write a Field Note.
 If a Resident writes the Field Note, Preceptors should confirm the Resident's record of the situation. - Other observers of the Resident (i.e. office staff, other medical professionals, patients) can also complete a Field Note, if desired

-5. Does my preceptor have to directly observe me in order to write a Field Note?
+5. Do I have to directly observe a Resident in order to write him or her a Field Note?

-" No, although the most accurate and powerful learning reinforcement and correction comes from directly observing Residents at work and providing specific feedback on what you actually saw and heard in their behaviour " You may also write a field note based on a case presentation you make or on feedback you receive from another source (i.e. patient or colleague)
+- " No, although the most accurate and powerful learning reinforcement and correction comes from directly observing Residents at work and providing specific feedback on what you actually saw and heard in their behaviour - You may also write a field note based on a case presentation a resident makes or on feedback you receive about the resident from another source (i.e. patient or colleague)

-6. Does my preceptor have to watch an entire Resident/patient interaction to write a Field Note?
+6. Do I have to watch an entire Resident/patient interaction to write a Field Note?

-" No. As long as your preceptor witnesses something worth commenting on, he/she may write a Field Note that provides you with concrete, behavioural feedback.
+No. As long as you witness something worth commenting on, you may write a Field Note that provides concrete, behavioural feedback to the Resident